gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_1_Visual_Studio_and_Azure_Sphere/README.md

 This application can only access the resources listed in the **Capabilities** section.

-**Note**, the resource names and capabilities will differ depending on the Azure Sphere device you are using.
-The following example uses the Avnet Azure Sphere resource names.
+**Note**, the following example is for the Avnet Azure Sphere device.
+The resource names and capabilities will differ depending on the Azure Sphere device you are using.

 ```json
   "Capabilities": {